 A simple x-ray performed by your vet will be able to tell you if your dog has Hip Dysplasia, how bad it is and what options are available for your dog.

 Ichthyosis is a common genetic skin disorder that runs in the breed.
 It is really important, especially if you are a breeder, to genetically test your breeding dogs for ICH, before any breeding's are done.
 There are a lot of dogs in Australia that are Carriers for ICH, and you really have no idea if your dog is one of them unless you test for it!
 A lot of people seem to get turned off by dogs being carriers as they are not educated about it and do not understand how the disease works from a genetic point of view.
 The only time you have to worry about your dog being a carrier, is if you decide to breed him/her.
 You can have a carrier as a family pet, or a working dog - it really doesn't matter as the dog is not affected by the disease, so it is just like every other dog you have met!
 If you are a breeder and have a dog that is a carrier, you must make sure that the dog you are pairing your carrier with is tested and clear of ICH - The outcome for such a breeding will result in some of the puppies in the litter to be clear of ICH and some to be carriers of ICH - Each puppy in the litter has a 50/50 chance of inheriting the defect gene from the carrier dog.
 A carrier dog is not affected (visibly) by the disease, and nor will it ever be - The same applies to the puppies that dog produces, if bred to a clear dog.
 You just have to be smarter and a bit more educated about it if you are a breeder.
 Know your genetics, be responsible and selective breeding is the key to working with ICH successfully.
-There are a lot of very well known and established kennels/lines that breed carriers - It is a very common practise.
+There are a lot of very well known and established kennels/lines that breed carriers - It is a very common practice.
 If done correctly, you can remove ICH from your line in just one single breeding!
 If you are breeding a carrier, make sure you test your litters so you and your puppy buyers know if their pup is clear or a carrier.
-If you are retaining a puppy for your own breeding program - Select a clear puppy to more forward with.

 Ichthyosis follows a dominant-recessive inheritance.